Lake Lappajärvi

 Lappajärvi is a lake in Finland, in the municipalities of Lappajärvi, Alajärvi and Vimpeli.
 It is formed in a 23 km wide, partly eroded meteorite impact crater.
 The lake is part of Ähtävänjoki (Esse å) basin together with Lake Evijärvi that is located downstream (north) of it.

 The Lappajärvi impact structure is estimated to be 77.85 ± 0.78 million years old (Campanian age of the Late Cretaceous time period).
 Experts working on Finland's Onkalo spent nuclear fuel repository project have studied Lake Lappajärvi to help them project how Finnish landscapes might look one million years in the future and beyond.

-An island in the middle of the lake, Kärnänsaari (Kärnä Island), gives the name to the black impact melt rock (impactite) found there, locally called kärnäite.
+An island in the middle of the lake, Kärnänsaari (Kärnä Island), gives the name to the black impact melt rock (impactite) found there, locally called Kärnäiitti.

-The towns on the shore are Lappajärvi and Vimpeli.
-Although not very near any, the nearest major city is Seinäjoki.
+Nearby towns include Lappajärvi and Vimpeli and the nearest major city is Seinäjoki.

-Earlier the lake was thought to have been an ancient volcano crater.
-In 1967, Swedish geologist Nils Bertil-Svensson examines kärnäite samples, and his article that Lappajärvi is a possible impact crater was published in Nature journal in February 1968.
+In September 2023, UNESCO accepted the Lappajärvi area's "Impact Crater Lake" Geopark application as one of the possible recipients of Geopark status for 2024.

+Impact crater

+Lappajärvi is the largest or second-largest meteorite crater in Finland, and it is also the youngest and the first meteorite crater discovered in Finland.
+The diameter of the crater, which was formed in Lappajärvi, was approximately 22-23 kilometers, with a depth of 750 meters.
+It was caused by an asteroid estimated to be about 1.6 kilometers in size, around 77.85 ± 0.78 million years ago.
+According to current estimates, it is believed to have been formed during the intensified meteorite and asteroid bombardment in the Late Cretaceous epoch.
+The asteroid is thought to have been a common H-type chondrite.